RozanskiT/mytoolbox_tutorial/README.md

 - setup.py:
   Tells Python how to install your module, including metadata and dependencies.

-- requirements.txt:
-  Lists external Python libraries your module depends on.

 - README.txt:
   Provides instructions and usage examples for your module.